uber/cadence/index.md

 ---
 title: Welcome
 layout: marketing
-callout: Open Source Durable Functions Platform
+callout: Failure-Oblivious Stateful Code Platform
-callout_description: Cadence durable functions preserve complete multhreaded application state including local variables across hardware and software failures.
-They are perfect for microservice orchestration, event processing and business process automation.
+callout_description: Cadence failure-oblivious stateful code platform preserves complete multhreaded application state including thread stacks with local variables across hardware and software failures.
+It greatly simplifies coding of complex stateful distributed a applications.
+At the same time it is scalable and robust enought to power hundreds of critical use cases at Uber and outside.
 ---

 <section class="features">